 Dawson Overland Trail

-During the Klondike Gold Rush of the late 1800s, and for many years before and after, the quickest way to get from the southern areas of the Yukon up to the Klondike and Dawson City was via the Yukon River.
+During the Klondike Gold Rush of the late 1800s, and for many years before and after, the quickest way to get from the southern areas of the Yukon up to the Klondike area was via the Yukon River.
 In those days life in the territory was governed by whether the river was open or frozen.
-During the summer months numerous boats of all shapes and sizes plied the route, but once winter set in and the river froze only experienced mushers and dog teams braved the journey.
+During the summer months boats of all shapes and sizes plied the route, but once winter set in and the river froze only experienced mushers and dog teams braved the journey.

 During the winter of 1899-1900 the Canadian Development Company used dog teams to carry mail and light freight along the river between Whitehorse and Dawson City.
 It gradually replaced dogs with horses the following year.
 In 1901 the White Pass & Yukon Route Railway bought out the company in order to gain the lucrative government mail contract for its stern wheeler boats.

-During the 1950s Whitehorse and Dawson City as well as several communities in between were connected via the newly constructed North Klondike Highway, which effectively replaced the slow and rough Dawson Overland Trail.
-However, to this day most of the original route of the Dawson Overland Trail remains, and offers hardy travellers a challenging path back in time.
+Most of the original route of the Dawson Overland Trail remains, and offers hardy travellers a challenging path back in time.
 Many artifacts and a few buildings remain along the trail as evidence of its history.

-Unfortunately the Overland Trail has deteriorated in many places with large sections of swampy muskeg and several creek crossings that make travel difficult.
+Unfortunately the Overland Trail has deteriorated in many places with large sections of swamp and several creek crossings that make travel difficult.
 Some sections are badly overgrown and others intersect with a variety of other trails.
 Travelers – even experienced ones – risk getting lost, so it’s recommended that you only travel with someone who knows the trail well.
 Several large rivers make the complete journey impossible during the summer without water transport.
 The full trail is not an easy journey, but luckily there are some sections of it which are maintained and are suitable for day trips…

 The Takhini River to Braeburn section is open for adventure!
 This section of the Trans Canada Trail is about 100 km long; starting at the staging area on the Takhini River Road, (near Takhini Hot Springs) and ending at Braeburn Lodge.
 Though the trail is generally marked and somewhat maintained, it is still very much a remote wilderness trail with little traffic, no services, and no cell phone service – a true class four wilderness trail.

-Also please note in recent years several beavers have made the area their home, so there are multiple sections of the trail which are often muddy and flooded, making summer travel difficult.
+In recent years several beavers have made the area their home, so there are multiple sections of the trail which are often muddy and flooded, making summer travel difficult.
 Trail users must bring suitable supplies and equipment with them and always travel with someone who knows the trail well.
 Regular users of this trail include snowmobilers, mushers and skiers in winter and hikers, mountain bikers, horse riders and ATVers in summer.

 Along the trail from Takhini to Braeburn travelers will be passing in the vicinity of several active trap lines, hunting areas, and a variety of First Nations lands.
 There are many Yukoners who depend on these areas as one of their primary food sources, so please travel respectfully and stay on designated trails as much as possible.

-Printed maps of the Dawson Overland Trail (and other areas) are available free with your K.S.A. membership – please ask for one.
-Also, the K.S.A. is now making a renewed effort to organize a yearly group ride from the Takhini River staging area to Braeburn and back.
+Recently, the K.S.A. is now making a renewed effort to organize a yearly group ride from the Takhini River staging area to Braeburn and back.
 We generally do the trip some time in late February or early March.
 It is a full day’s ride, generally departing first thing in the morning and arriving back at the staging area late that evening.
 The K.S.A. will lead the way, but it is a long ride through the wilderness, and each rider is expected to bring a reliable snowmobile, and carry adequate food, survival gear, extra gas, etc. For anyone interested in joining us, please check our Events page for further details and updates…